core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   * The chain is composed of forward-proxies.

-  * The chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in only for the whole group of servers, but not for the individual servers in the group (see {{sec-reverse-proxies-proxy-side}}).
+  * The chain is composed of reverse-proxies and the last reverse-proxy (in fact, the whole chain) stands in only for the whole group of servers, but not for the individual servers in the group (see {{sec-reverse-proxies-proxy-side}}).

   This ensures that, when receiving a response to a group request and consuming the Reply-From Option, the origin client can retrieve addressing information that is directly associated with the origin server that generated the response.

-* At Step 1, the following applies in case the chain is composed of reverse-proxies, and the last reverse-proxy (in fact, the whole chain) stands in both for the whole group of servers and for the individual origin servers in the group (see {{sec-reverse-proxies-proxy-side}}).
+* At Step 1, the following applies in case the chain is composed of reverse-proxies and, at the same time, the last reverse-proxy (in fact, the whole chain) stands in both for the whole group of servers and for the individual origin servers in the group (see {{sec-reverse-proxies-proxy-side}}).

   In the Reply-From Option, the proxy MUST replace the old value TARGET_OLD.
 The new value TARGET_NEW specifies addressing information directly associated with the proxy.
 The new value is such that, when receiving a unicast request that has been sent according to what is specified in TARGET_NEW, the proxy forwards the request according to what was specified in TARGET_OLD, i.e., to the next hop towards the origin server that generated the response.